bysnupy/openshift_trainings/README.md

-# openshift_trainings
-For the OpenShift Container Platform training resources in order to study myself.
+# OpenShift Container Platform for self-training